alphagov/government-service-design-manual/service-manual/operations/hosting.md

 There are a number of different approaches taken by suppliers of hosting services, which can make comparing offerings difficult.
 The following is intended only as a brief introduction.

-This advice is complicated because many service providers redefine the meanings for marketing reasons.
+This advice is complicated because many service providers redefine the meanings of hosting terms for marketing reasons.
 In particular **Infrastructure as a service** and **Platform as a service** are marketable at the moment and often used incorrectly.
 Always look into the details of the services being offered.

 ### Ownership